Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Definitions and statement of our main results

 A key step in the construction is the extension of the coordinates given by the conjugacy $R$ between $\mathcal{F}^2$ and its Birkhoff Normal Form, which is initially defined only in a neighborhood of the saddle fixed point.
 Indeed, in order to make the connection with the Lyapunov exponent of the orbits $(h_n)_n$, it is crucial to extend the conjugacy to describe them globally.
 The construction of the extension follows a classical procedure, by using the dynamics to propagate $R$ along the separatrices, i.e., the stable and unstable manifolds of the origin.
 This is actually sufficient to describe all points in the orbits $(h_n)_n$, since for $n$ large enough, these orbits stay in a small neighborhood of the separatrices.
-In this way, we produce convenient coordinates to describe the dynamics in a neighborhood of the separatrices, which can be seen as a hyperbolic analog of the coordinates provided by the Birkhoff Normal Form near the boundary of the billiard table, in the elliptic case, and which were used for instance in~\cite{CdV}.
+In this way, we produce convenient coordinates to describe the dynamics in a neighborhood of the separatrices, which can be seen as a hyperbolic analogue of the coordinates provided by the Birkhoff Normal Form near the boundary of the billiard table, in the elliptic case, and which were used for instance in~\cite{CdV3}.
 The problem is that we are extending our coordinates along two different directions, and at some point, since the trajectory is periodic, these two extensions will overlap in the collision space.
 In particular, we will need to perform a ``gluing'' of the two charts obtained in this way in a neighborhood of the homoclinic point on the third scatterer, and we will explain how to take care of this issue in the sequel.

-By the palindromic property, we can write an equation for the images under the conjugacy map $R$ of the points in the periodic orbits $(h_n)_n$ (see Lemma~\ref{claim deuxis}).
+By the palindromic property, we can write an equation for the images under the conjugacy map $R$ of the points in the periodic orbits $(h_n)_n$ (see Lemma~\ref{claim eta n delta n xi n}).
 This allows us to find an implicit expression of the parameters of those points in terms of the Birkhoff invariants and the coefficients of the arc of points where those orbits start (as we shall see, this arc is made of points on the second obstacle which bounce perpendicularly on the third obstacle after one iteration of the dynamics).
-As we have seen in~\cite{BDSKL} (see Subsection~\ref{resul prec}), the Marked Lyapunov Spectrum is a \mlsinv{}.
-In Lemma~\ref{lemma exp lya detailll}, we show that for each integer $n \geq 0$, the Lyapunov exponent of $h_n$ can be expanded as a series; more precisely, it holds
+As mentioned above (see Theorem~\ref{prp:palindromic_lyapunov}), the Marked Lyapunov Spectrum (for palindromic orbits) is a \mlsinv{}.
+The key observation is stated in Lemma~\ref{lemma exp lya detailll}: we show that for each integer $n \geq 0$, the Lyapunov exponent of $h_n$ admits a series expansion; more precisely, it holds